elp2/advent_of_code/2024/README.md

 # Advent of Code Solutions 2024

+## Day 14
+My favorite one of the year so far.
+When I saw the prime number sizes, I thought we'd run to 10 million seconds or something, but this was a nice surprise.

 ## Day 13
 The edge conditions for Part 1 were tricky for some reason.
 Maybe I was underestimating it.
 Part 2 was simple algebra.